thrivingagsystems/thrivingagsystems.github.io/_news-activities/research-brief-chesapeake-bay-watershed-residents-and-farmers-views-on-water-quality.md

 enable-image: false
 image:
 event-date:
-description: ''
+description: "Thriving Ag project team members Edem Avemegah and Jessica Schad, who are on the project's External Evaluation Team, created a research brief, \"Chesapeake Bay Watershed Residents’ and Farmers’ Views on Water Quality\".
+You can view the research brief here.\_"
 enable-button-link: false
 button-text: ''
 button-url: ''
 date_added: 2023-05-31 00:00:00
 ---
-Thriving Ag project team members Edem Avemegah and Jessica Schad, who are on the project's External Evaluation Team, created a research brief ,"Chesapeake Bay Watershed Residents’ and Farmers’ Views on Water Quality".
-[You can view the research brief here]().&nbsp;
+Thriving Ag project team members Edem Avemegah and Jessica Schad, who are on the project's External Evaluation Team, created a research brief, "Chesapeake Bay Watershed Residents’ and Farmers’ Views on Water Quality".
+[You can view the research brief here](Thriving Ag project team members Edem Avemegah and Jessica Schad, who are on the project's External Evaluation Team, created a research brief, &quot;Chesapeake Bay Watershed Residents’ and Farmers’ Views on Water Quality&quot;.
+You can view the research brief here. ).